UniFireS/Dataset/README.md

 ![Screenshot (3)](https://user-images.githubusercontent.com/122684788/212548770-e9911aef-d919-462f-aa30-2050e649a0e0.png)

-Covering a total of 26,902,328.4ha of burnt area, the landcover distribution of this dataset:
+<b>Covering a total of 26,902,328.4ha of burnt area, the landcover distribution of this dataset:  </b>

 ![image](https://user-images.githubusercontent.com/122684788/212548605-5a912cb1-3928-4cc2-bd3f-d35cd9e5851a.png)

-The burn indice distribution of this dataset:
+<b>The burn indice distribution of this dataset: </b>

 ![image](https://user-images.githubusercontent.com/122684788/212548619-ce4359de-3f73-48bd-b4f5-a6f763571af0.png)

-An overall understanding of the location of each fire and its burn index can be seen below:
+<b>An overall understanding of the location of each fire and its burn index can be seen below: </b>

 ![FiresByBiome](https://user-images.githubusercontent.com/122684788/212544467-9494f795-203b-4b40-86f5-76a1fbf286e7.png)